 Note: With an active limit, Newton's third law is effectively not obeyed and the system can gain linear momentum.
-Activate the hoomd.md.update.zero_momentum updater during the limited not not prevent this.
+Activate the hoomd.md.update.zero_momentum updater during the limited nve run to prevent this.

 nve is an integration method.
-It must be used with mode standard.
+It must be used with mode_standard.